Navigating condo and co-op property taxes and assessment appeals in NYC

 The DOF mails out a notice of property value (NOPV) in January of every month that includes your property’s estimated market and assessed value.
 Why’s this important?
 This shows the estimations the DOF has made regarding your building to review.
 Think your building has been assessed too high?
 You have a chance to appeal.
 We’ll get to that as well.

-3. Apply for tax reductions.
+3. Applying for tax reductions and abatements

 Once the DOF has crunched all your building numbers and shared your estimated assessed value, it’s time you start pulling some levers of your own.
 First, there are a few different tax breaks and abatements you and your building might be able to take advantage of to lower your property tax.